 International applicants are defined as those who hold or intend to apply for a non-immigrant visa.
-You must have the equivalent of a U.S. undergraduate degree, and a minimum grade-point average equivalent to 3.0 (“B”) to be considered for admission.
+You must have the equivalent of a U.S. undergraduate degree, and we prefer a grade-point average equivalent to 3.0 (“B”).

 The Office of International Students provides information and assistance to students from outside the United States.
 This office issues Certificates of Eligibility and advises students regarding immigration regulations for the F and J immigration categories.
 Admissions candidates must submit completed Eligibility Forms and supporting documentation.
 Prospective international students may contact the Office of International Students for information or assistance at 1.212.817.7490 (voice); 1.212.817.1626 (fax); or via email: firstname.lastname@example.org.